 How to Play Pop Culture Halloween Charades

 Now things are getting a little tougher.
-Instead of having regular Halloween charades words like witch, pumpkin, and trick or treat – the list of words includes only titles of Halloween movies and songs.
-That list is also included in the downloadable PDF at the bottom of this post!
+Instead of having regular Halloween charade words like witch, pumpkin, and trick or treat – the list of words includes only titles of Halloween movies and songs.
+That free printable is also included in the downloadable PDF at the bottom of this post!